 50 WORD BIO FOR CATHY ACE:

-96 WORD BIO FOR CATHY ACE:
+100 WORD BIO FOR CATHY ACE:

-Cathy Ace’s criminal psychologist sleuth Cait Morgan has encountered closed-circle, traditional puzzle plot whodunnits in eight books so far, while her four WISE Enquiries Agency Mysteries feature a quartet of softly-boiled female PIs who solve quintessentially British cases from their stately home-based office in rural Wales.
-Her most recent release is novel of psychological suspense.
-Shortlisted for the Bony Blithe Award three times in four years, winning in 2015, she was also shortlisted for the Arthur Ellis Award for Best Short Story in 2017.
-Cathy was born and raised in Wales, and now lives in Canada.
+Cathy Ace’s Welsh-Canadian criminal psychologist sleuth Cait Morgan has encountered traditional, closed-circle puzzle plot whodunits in eight books, while her WISE Enquiries Agency Mysteries feature a quartet of softly-boiled female PIs who solve quintessentially British cases from their stately home-based office in rural Wales.
+Her latest novel of psychological suspense is set in Wales, and is a #1 amazon bestseller.
+Shortlisted for the Bony Blithe Award three times in four years, winning in 2015, she’s also been shortlisted for an Arthur Ellis Award for Best Short Story.
+Cathy was born and raised in Wales, though she now lives in Canada.

-198 WORD BIO FOR CATHY ACE
+200 WORD BIO FOR CATHY ACE